Bioterrorism

 The threat

-The damage caused by such an event could reach untold magnitude, causing widespread illness and death, and instilling fear and panic on a global scale.
+The spread of an infectious or toxic biological agent can happen without warning.
+It can threaten humans, animals and plants, causing widespread illness and death, and instilling fear and panic on a transnational scale.

 "Bioterrorism refers to the intentional release of biological agents or toxins for the purpose of harming or killing humans, animals or plants with the intent to intimidate or coerce a government or civilian population to further political or social objectives."
 INTERPOL Bioterrorism incident pre-planning and response guide